-VALLEY OF MEMORIES

-And up and down the beautiful Annapolis Valley, the "Valley of Memories", the visitor may spend days of delight through orchards heavy with millions of apples, in picturesque towns scattered here and there like so many flowers, and along rivers meandering leisurely to the sea, just as they did in the days of Evangeline.

-LONGFELLOW MONUMENT

-As a mark of grateful tribute to America's premier poet, it is proposed to erect a statue of Longfellow in Grand Pré Park.
-Such a statue is needed to complete the picture and to add its bright lustre to a pastoral and historic scene which is without parallel on the North American continent.
+As a mark of grateful tribute to America's premier poet, it is proposed to have a statue of Longfellow erected in Grand Pré Park.
+Such a statue is needed to complete the picture and to add its bright lustre to a pastoral and historic scene which remains without parallel on this continent.
 The fragrant flower-beds, the colorful shrubbery, the ornamental trees and lagoons with their water flowers, so ingeniously arranged by the gardener in charge of the Park, have won for it universal approval.

-EVANGELINE BEACH

-Near at hand is Evangeline Beach, a long crescent of shelving sand, up which the warm waters roll, breaker on breaker, under certain conditions of tide, providing the basis for a delightful summer resort.
-Also nearby is majestic Blomidon, the home of the Glooscap legend, and the sentinel of the region, where the searcher may find amethysts of rare quality.

-ENGLISH PERIOD

-"Still stands the forest primeval; But under the shades of its branches Dwells another race, with other customs and language."
+The English Period "Still stands the forest primeval; But under the shades of its branches Dwells another race, with other customs and language."
 The English period of the Land of Evangeline, although less romantic than the Acadian, has had its colorful pages, and has given to Nova Scotia many distinguished leaders of industry and education.
 Its history has been one of gradual development in agriculture, industry and in higher education.
 Grand Pré Village itself was the birth-place and home of Rt.
 Hon.
-Sir Robert Laird Borden, Canada's celebrated 1914-1918 war-time Prime Minister.
-It was also the birth-place and home of Sir Robert L. Weatherbe, Justice of the Supreme Court of Nova Scotia, whose lovely Ste.
+Sir Robert Laird Borden, Canada's celebrated war-time Prime Minister.
+It was also

+Iron Cross, denoting the place of the embarkation of the Acadians, 1755 the birth-place and home of Sir Robert L. Weatherbe, Justice of the Supreme Court of Nova Scotia, whose lovely Ste.
 Eulalie home on the banks of the Gaspereau River has been the pride of the village.
 Many other distinguished sons of the district have made an enviable name for themselves, both at home and abroad.
 Kentville, the shire town, and Wolfville, the University town, of Kings County, are located in the very heart of the old Acadian days district.
 The development of the apple industry in the Annapolis Valley owes its origin to the Acadian pioneers whose orchards grew apples in abundance for the population of their time.

-OLD LANDMARKS

-As the visitor tours along through Nova Scotia and enjoys its scenic charm, its wonderful landscape, its picturesque seascape and the proverbial hospitality of its people, he is rarely reminded of its historic background until he reaches the national parks at Annapolis Royal and Grand Pré.
+Other Landmarks As the visitor tours along through Nova Scotia and enjoys its scenic charm, its wonderful landscape, its picturesque seascape and the proverbial hospitality of its people, he is rarely reminded of its historic background until he reaches the national parks at Annapolis Royal and Grand Pré.
 The tragic scene enacted here in September, 1755, so entrancingly pictured in Longfellow's immortal Evangeline, is not of much material concern today other than as a recorded event, smoothed and softened by the healing hand of time.
 But as one lingers around these hallowed land-marks of the glorious past, he is reminded that-

 "A land without ruins is a land without memories, and a land without memories is a land without history."

-HISTORICAL INTEREST

-THERE is without doubt no more historically interesting region in Canada, not to say the entire continent, than Nova Scotita.

-There may be seen, in the Yarmouth Public Library, runic stones said to have been marked by the Norse explorer, Lief Erickson, in the year 1000 A.D., when his expedition visited the harbor of Yarmouth, Nova Scotia.
+Historically Interesting There is without doubt no more historically interesting province in the Canadian Confederation, not to say the entire continent, than Nova Scotia.
+There is found, in the Yarmouth Public Library, runic stones said to have been marked by the Norse explorer, Lief Erickson, in the year 1000 A.D., when his expedition visited the harbor of Yarmouth, Nova Scotia.
 The Fort Anne Park at Annapolis Royal brings to mind the visit of the French explorers, DeMonts and Champlain, in 1604.
 It also reminds one that here or hereabouts were sown the seeds of American Civilization, Christianity, Literature, Agriculture and Industry.
-Who is there who is not interested in the cradle of the family much more so in the cradle of the nation of which he forms a part?
+Who is there who is not interested in the cradle of the family-much more so in the cradle of the nation of which he forms a part?